avishekmoc/demo/README.md

 # demo
-this is demo type just practice
+this is demo type just practice.